department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 </div>

-#### As a surviving spouse, child, or parent of a deceased veteran, can I get compensation?
+#### As a surviving spouse, child, or parent of a deceased Veteran, can I get compensation?

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">